 Delhi Gay Travel

-Essential Delhi gay travel tips, where to stay, top hotels, experiences, gay life & my story about meeting a Delhi gay local.
+Essential Delhi gay travel advice for hotels, experiences, gay life & my story about meeting a Delhi gay local.

 The Gay Travel Experience: Delhi, India

 I traveled to Delhi on my way to the city of Amritsar as well as to visit Agra, where I went to see the Taj Mahal.
 Delhi is the first city in India where I met a gay local.

 The night I met him and his group of friends, I had no idea he was gay.
 Read more later in this Delhi gay travel guide and I’ll explain how it all happened.